-In addition to required and concentration courses, law students in their second and third years will be able to choose from a variety of elective courses that interest them.
+In addition to required courses, law students in their second and third years will be able to choose from a variety of elective courses that interest them.
 The following list is not exhaustive and this dynamic set of electives is expected to change depending upon appropriate factors such as emerging trends and student interest.
 Elective courses may not be offered each year.

 Accounting for Lawyers, 2 credits (LAW 711)

 An introduction to the basic concepts of financial accounting.
 Intended for students with little or no accounting background, the course is designed to equip these students with the fundamental skills necessary to read and critically review a corporation’s financial statements.
 This course is not open to students who have received credit for more than one undergraduate or postgraduate course in financial accounting.

 A study of the administrative process and practice before administrative agencies at all levels of state and federal government.
 The provisions of the state and federal Administrative Procedures Acts will be explored.
 In addition, constitutional issues, such as procedural due process, will be examined.

 Lawyers today represent clients in many different forums and in most every setting there is an ADR component.
 Often mediation and arbitration are part of the system either by court order, by contract, or by agreement.
 This course focuses on advocacy skills used in various ADR forms - primarily on representation in mediation and arbitration.
 Students will also consider developing ADR case law, its implications for practice, and will develop an understanding of other ADR processes including Summary Jury and Mini Trial.
 Students will review and draft ADR clauses.
 This course includes lecture, group work, and case simulations, as students will participate as both representing lawyer and in other roles in mediations and arbitrations.
 It is anticipated that other Elon Law students, likely from the Negotiation and winter Mediation course, may participate in the case simulations.

 Advanced Criminal Procedure, 3 credits (LAW 735)